canaydogan/nudity/README.rst

 About
 -----
 Nudity detection with re-trained Tensorflow MobileNet Model.
-Accuracy is 92.2% based on my dataset
+Accuracy is 92.2% based on my dataset.
+Give it a try: http://nudity.canaydogan.net

 Installation
 ------------